BU Alumni Invited to Join Biden Administration

-Annie Tomasini (CAS’02), a longtime aide to the Biden family, is the director of Oval Office operations at the White House.
-Tomasini, who was cocaptain of the BU women’s basketball team, was Biden’s traveling chief of staff during his recent campaign, and previously served the Biden family in several positions, including as deputy press secretary for Vice President Biden and press secretary for Biden when he was chairman of the Senate Committee on Foreign Relations.
-Her greatest skill, Senator Lindsay Graham (R-S.C.) once said jokingly, is her ability to “gently persuade the vice president it was time to end the meeting.”
+Annie Tomasini (CAS’02), a longtime aide to the Biden family, is director of Oval Office operations at the White House.
+Tomasini, who was cocaptain of the BU women’s basketball team, was Biden’s traveling chief of staff during his recent campaign, and previously served the Biden family in several positions, including as deputy press secretary for Vice President Biden and press secretary for Biden when he was chair of the Senate Committee on Foreign Relations.
+Her greatest skill, Senator Lindsey Graham (R-S.C.) once said jokingly, is her ability to “gently persuade the vice president it was time to end the meeting.”

 Kei Koizumi (UNI’91), an assistant director for federal research and development at the White House Office of Science and Technology Policy during the Obama administration, has been named that office’s chief of staff.
 He also served as a senior advisor to the National Science and Technology Council and worked at the American Association for the Advancement of Science.
 Koizumi, who won a gold medal in the 40 to 44 age group for the 110-meter hurdles at the 2010 Gay Games in Cologne, Germany, worked within the White House to advocate for the LGBT community in both the federal government and in science.